 We have recently done a dashboard redesign for a client.
-As a result, they experienced a 46% increase in conversions from free trial to premium accounts.
-In this article we’re going to show you exactly how we did it.
+As a result, they experienced a 46% increase in conversions from free trials to premium accounts.
+In this article, we’re going to show you exactly how we did it.

 Prospect Case Study

-We’ve recently worked with Prospect which have a CRM software for businesses that manage inventory and stock.
+We’ve recently worked with Prospect which has a CRM software for businesses that manage inventory and stock.
 Shortly after this project, Andy the CEO of Prospect sent me this email.